LukeGrahamLandry/franca/devlog.md

 prospero
 - threads and png.
 - oops!!! interpret wasn't handling constants right. luckily fixing it doesn't affect the timings.
+- parse_float: support e syntax.
+- examples/os/user/libc: finish static realloc so FEAT_PNG works in browser.
+- encode base64 so i can print a data url for the browser instead of mangled raw png bytes

 ## (Feb 16)